 Emissions from fossil fuel combustion and cement production are reattributed to the countries where final demand induced the production associated with those emissions.
 Emissions from aviation and marine bunker fuels are not included in the CBA inventory, as no method has yet been developed to allocate emissions from bunker fuels to countries other than where the fuel is bunkered.

-In this dataset, territorial emssions are taking from the EU JRC EDGAR database.
-Population and GDP data are from the World Bank.
+In this dataset, territorial emissions are taken from the PRIMAP emissions database, HISTCR scenario.
+GDP data are from the World Bank.
+Population estimates are from the UN Population division (using the Medium Estimate projection).
 CBA results are from the Eora MRIO model (http://worldmrio.com) v199.82, years 1970-2017, by Daniel Moran, Keiichiro Kanemoto, and Arne Geschke.

 While the above file shows the summary of a country's total footrint, the following files detail the countries (and sectors) in which that footprint originates.
 These files report flows of embodied CO2 from each origin/emitter country to each destination/consumer country.
 The first two files are are text-delimited files that can be opened as pivot tables in Excel.
 (Note that flows from country X to country X are domestic flows, i.e. emissions occuring in X that are allocated to final consumers in X.) The third and fourth files show the country and sector of origin of footprints in Full and Eora26 detail for 2017.
-Units are Gg CO2 (1 Gg = 1Kt)
+Units are Gg CO2 (1 Gg = 1Kt).
+If you encounter any issues reading these data files please refer to the FAQ.

 We have linked the Eora global supply chain database to the EDGAR spatially explicit GHG emissions dataset, allowing us to better resolve within each origin country where GHG emissions are occuring upstream, for a given demand bundle.